It’s a me, Mario rankings!

 Even briefly revisiting the game for this list, I could not stop laughing at the outlandish moments and awkward dialogue in Sunshine.
 Even as a young lad, the “Mama Peach” cutscene was so uncomfortable that my friends and I spent weeks unpacking it.
 To me, Sunshine will always have a place in history for this reason.
 It captures all the awkwardness of 2002, and it should be preserved long after we leave this mortal coil.

+The real OG.
 This is a pretty good game.
-I hear Chris Pratt is making a movie about it.
+Chris Pratt starred in this movie about it and it was okay.

 When it comes to Mario games, you’ll inevitably find those who prefer the 3D games and those who prefer the 2D games.
 Super Mario 3D World is a valiant attempt to merge the sensibilities of both by morphing the level-by-level structure of the classic Mario series into a 3D format.